bhtxy0525/Inverse_Dynamics_with_Recursive_Newton_Euler_Algorithm/README.md

 - No external force/torque.

 # Implementation
 The code is implemented in MATLAB R2019b.
 Also, other versions of Matlab are available.
 Before running this script, pleas enter the input parameters: q, qd, and qdd.
-Cubic or quintic polynomials are recommended for planning.
+Cubic or quintic polynomials are recommended for planning trajectory.
 As a consequence, the output parameters are seven torques corresponding to seven joints of the robot manipulator.

 # References